scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 .. note::

-    Such operations are supported in ScyllaDB with the `Change Data Capture <https://docs.scylladb.com/manual/stable/features/cdc/cdc-intro.html>`_ feature, but they are not included in the cost calculator.
+    Such operations are supported in ScyllaDB with the `Change Data Capture <https://docs.scylladb.com/manual/stable/features/cdc/cdc-intro.html>`_ feature, but they are not included in our :doc:`DynamoDB Cost Calculator <calculator>`.

 Table Classes Explained
 =======================